grokability/goodforms-js/snippet/README.md

 And it should try to attach to any field in your page with a _name_ of `email`, or of type `email`, or an `id` of `email`.

+Verifications should fire when a user tabs-off of an email field, or tries to submit it.
+By default, those verification messages will be set to the element's status using HTML5 Constraint Validation - e.g. using setCustomValidity().
+Additionally, the verification message will be set on the data-goodverification-status attribute in the email input field.

+Form submission will be prevented until the email field is marked as Valid.

 ## How to use from Require.JS (AMD)

 ```js